RobertAhlin/rpg-p3/README.md

 ## <a id="credits"></a>Credits

-- For this project I want to credit the Google search engine.
-It's hard to remember how to write all codes.
+- Google search engine is frequently used.
+It's hard to remember how to write codes.
 - A lot of help comes from search hits at the "stack overflow" forums.
 - The game story written by ChatGPT with my instructions of a fantasy story including hilarious adventures of an elf and a dragon.
 - Adobe Photoshop to edit the dragon-elf image for this readme.